loomio/loomio/docs/en/plugins/README.md

         discussion_keys: _.pluck($scope.query.threads(), 'key')
 ```

-_NB: Notice that we're adding the records interface to Records if it doesn't exist._
+_NB: Notice that we're adding the records interface to Records if it doesn't exist yet._

-Then, I'm placing this into an outlet in `thread_preview_collection.haml`:
+Then, we pop this into another outlet in `thread_preview_collection.haml`:

 ```
 %outlet{name: "before-thread-previews"}